cristobalza/santiago_accident_classifier/README.md

 wcwidth==0.2.5
 ```

-However, you can do the following steps to recreate the environment of this project on your machine:
+However, you can do the following steps to recreate the software environment of this project into your machine:

-1.
+1. Create a conda environment.
+Run the following command in your project directory `conda create —name [YOUR PROJECT ENVIRONMENT] —file requirements.txt`.
+The `requirements.txt` you can find in the repository and contains the above software and correspoding versions.

+2. Activate the environment.
+Run `conda activate [YOUR PROJECT ENVIRONMENT]`

+3. Create a new Kernel in your Jupyter Notebook.
+First, run `pip install ipykernel` to intall or check if you have installed this package manager in `python -m ipykernel install --user --name [YOUR PROJECT ENVIRONMENT] --display-name "SOME NAME THAT YOU LIKE FOR YOUR KERNEL.
+E.G.: Python 3.7 (Santiago Project)"`

+4. Go to your Terminal and run `jupyter notebook` to open the jupyter notebooks in your local host.
+Then when you create a new Python file make sure to select the new Kernel created.

+The reason of creating a new Anaconda environment and Jupyter Kernel is to have a clean new "workplace" for us to install and uninstall new packages and explore new technologies without messing with other packages that we may have somewhere else in our computers.